khanalinaaa0010-svg/sum/README.md

-# sum
-sum of any 2 numbers
+# sum of any 2 numbers
 a=int(input('enter any number'))
 b=int(input('enter any number'))
 c=a+b